📊 Cornerstone Report · Updated May 13, 2026

 Real data on what U.S. homeowners pay for 90 home improvement projects across 289 cities.

-This report aggregates the NailThePrice cost matrix — 91 home improvement projects across 289 U.S. cities (26,299 project-city price points in total) — into a single statistical overview.
-Numbers are derived from Bureau of Labor Statistics trade wage data, U.S. Census Bureau cost-of-living indices, NOAA climate zone classifications, and municipal permit schedules.
+This report aggregates the NailThePrice cost matrix — 90 home improvement projects across 289 U.S. cities (26,010 project-city price points in total) — into a single statistical overview.
+These figures are modeled estimates: national project price ranges adjusted for each city's labor and cost-of-living differences, with researched municipal permit data where available and modeled permit estimates elsewhere.
 Bloggers, journalists, and researchers are welcome to cite this page; a copy-ready citation appears at the bottom.

 Top-line stats